Addressing our financial challenges together

 Budget background

-Queen's announced a signficant budget deficit in spring 2023.
-Like other universities in Ontario, Queen's has been experiencing growing financial pressure due to a provincial tuition cut and freeze for Ontario students that has cost the university an estimated $180 million as of spring 2024.
-We are also experiencing a decrease in international student enrolment that began during the pandemic, and increasing costs and inflation have added to the budgetary strain.
+Queen's announced a significant budget deficit in spring 2023.
+Like other universities in Ontario, Queen's has been experiencing growing financial pressure due to a provincial tuition cut and freeze for Ontario students that is expected to be in place for two more years and has cost the university an estimated $180 million as of spring 2024.
+We are also experiencing a decrease in international student enrolment and increasing costs and inflation have added to the budgetary strain.

 Returning to a balanced budget